Ringette History in BC: A Timeline

 2023

-• Beverley Felske, first President of the British Columbia Ringette Association, was inducted into the British Columbia Sports Hall of Fame and Museum.
-She becomes the first person representing the sport of ringette to receive the honour.
+- It is announced that Beverley Felske, first President of the British Columbia Ringette Association and founder of Port Coquitlam Ringette, will be inducted into the British Columbia Sports Hall of Fame and Museum.
+She becomes the first person representing the sport of ringette in BC to receive the honour.

-• Ken Kirkland inducted into Ringette BC Hall of Fame
+- Ken Kirkland, a long-time official from Langley, is inducted into Ringette BC Hall of Fame.

 2024

-• Chilliwack Ringette Association partners with Ringette Canada to launch the Community-Led Indigenous Ringette Pilot project.
-The Ice Hawks Ringette program was born.
+- Chilliwack Ringette Association partners with Skwá First Nation and Ringette Canada to launch the Community-Led Indigenous Ringette Pilot project.
+Program supporters include iSPARC, Ringette BC, LMRL, and generous private donors.